First of all, think about things which will define your approval workflow:

 Your documents will be put on hold for approval and won't be sent onto the actual execution - ordering, invoicing, payment.

-The approval chain in Precoro depends on these key factors:
+Define the options that will affect your Approval Workflow.
+The approval in Precoro depends on these key factors:

 Once done just follow the next steps and add the approval chain: